ElaLakshya/cryptonite_taskphase2_lakshya/README.md

 Cyber Security peaks my interest when I look at computers, but I am not well versed with the topic.
 CTFs are a fairly new concept to me.
 Currently possessing the ability to be able to solve easy difficulty challenges without help, I aspire to learn more and be better than just a beginner.
 I couldn't solve all tasks on my own but with help from old players and experienced people I know
-I ws able to solve the following challenges.
+I was able to solve the following challenges.

 ## Here is the information on all challenges of picoctf
 1. Easy difficulty